tum-rsa/4D-WORKS/README.md

     - Collection (ULS)
       - 20250325
     - Collection (Imagery)
+- roadmap
+  - introduction
-- docs
+  - related works
+  - what we are doing
+    - STAC topo4d extension, usage by https://pystac.readthedocs.io/en/latest/tutorials/adding-new-and-custom-extensions.html
-  - schema
+  - Use case
     - env (environment.yaml)
     - setup.py
-  - how to run

-- Item fields table
-- deisgn user input as meta tabular/yaml
-- implement functions property by property
+    - how to run, e.g., a notebook to load data from a csv metafile from PANGAEA, and pass the metainformation to py4dgeo.
-- add image collection
+  - Summary

 ## Ref